roland9/DGObjectCache/README.md

 	[cache reset];
 ```

-You can remove a specific resource from the:
+You can remove a specific resource from the cache:

 ```objective-c